 Stretching is a big part of learning how to get back in shape at 50 plus.
 However, I ironically had a challenge with remembering to stretch after a workout.
 That was never taught in junior or high school sports.
 Once practice was over you hit the showers.
 The problem that I’ve had, like many men and perhaps women, is that as I’ve aged my body has gotten tighter and less flexible.
 I was never super nimble and flexible anyway.

 But as I got into my 50’s and now 60’s, stretching has become a major priority.
 Especially my hips, back, and hamstrings.
 I’ll show you the stretching that I do after each workout.
 As with a warmup, I highly recommend that you copy my stretching or come up with one yourself and do it after each workout.
 Because I believe stretching is so important, one of the weeks' workouts in both the Resistance Band Program and the Weight Training program is a Hip Stretch day.

 Activities That Are Fun & Help Keep You in Shape

 All work and no play is no fun.
+Part of figuring out how to get back in shape at 50 plus is enjoying it.
 Exercise should not be drudgery.
 Hopefully, you’ll look forward to it.
 Shirley and I feel that it’s about an hour of our day that gets our mind off what we think about all the other waking hours.
 And, if you can take day and weekend trips and do activities that incorporate exercise, you absolutely will look forward to exercising.
 Your daily routine will get you in shape for some great trips.
 And, you can exert yourself on these trips and feel great!